- ASCIA 2017: 28th Annual Conference

 - Centre for Food and Allergy Research (CFAR) Symposium 2017 on Tuesday 12 September.

-- Food Allergy Introductory Course for dietitians on Saturday 16 September.
+- Food Allergy Workshop for dietitians on Saturday 16 September.

 The ASCIA 2016 conference provided 786 delegates with a unique opportunity to hear from 6 international experts and more than 30 local experts on a wide range of areas in allergy and clinical immunology.
 The conference also included 79 posters, 48 poster presentations and 16 clinical grand rounds presentations.